hummingbot/hummingbot-site/docs/governance/bounties/sponsors.md

 * DAOs for blockchain or DEX protocols who approve grants for Hummingbot integrations
 * Individuals or trading firms who want private Hummingbot connectors or strategies

-## Bounty Amounts
+## Bounty Sizing

-Below are general guidelines to help Sponsors determine how much capital to allocate for bounties.
+Below are general guidelines to help Sponsors determine how much budget to allocate for Hummingbot bounties.

 ### Bugs and Enhancements

 Hummingbot Foundation classifies bugs and enhancements into 3 tiers depending on level of effort and severity:

 * P3: Trivial / Fixable in 1-2 hours
-* P2: General / Fixable in 1-2 days∫
+* P2: General / Fixable in 1-2 days
 * P1: Critical / Fixable in 2-3 days

 Currently, here are the bounty amounts we give for each priority tier: